FreeUKGen/MyopicVicar/doc/release_notes/freecen_release-notes-2019-12-07.md

   __New Features__
   ----------------

-  * Added member access to FreeUKGenealogy
+  * Added member access to FreeUKGenealogy Policies.

   __Improvements__